 Sole traders, people working in partnerships, and responsible authorities who provide certain services for children cannot perform a prescribed function unless in the past 3 years they have obtained:

-- a child related employment screening certificate or letter issued by the Department for Human Services (DHS) Screening unit
+- a child related employment screening certificate or letter issued by the Department of Human Services (DHS) Screening unit

-- a criminal history report prepared by South Australia Police, the Australian Crime Commission (ACC) or an ACC accredited agency or broker.
+- a criminal history report prepared by South Australia Police, the Australian Criminal Intelligence Commission (ACIC) or an ACIC accredited agency or broker.
 (Criminal history reports issued prior to 1 July 2016 must have been issued by South Australian Police, Crim Trac or a Crim Trac accredited agency or broker).

 A parent, guardian or carer can make a written request to see the certificate, letter or report.

-This applies to services in health, welfare, education, sporting or recreation, religious or spiritual, child care, cultural, entertainment, party or residential, that are provided wholly or partly for children.
+This applies to services in health, welfare, education, disability, sporting or recreation, religious or spiritual, child care, cultural, entertainment, party or residential, that are provided wholly or partly for children.